 Jeff Benson 00:05:02

 Yes.
 So everybody seems to understand the hard cost of building a house, we'll talk about how you have labour materials overhead.
 Everybody understands that.
 But there's other exposures there like soft costs, which are a reoccurring expense in the case of a covered loss.
 A lot of brokers and builders and even owners and structures that are being built don't proceed.
 So for example, if there's a fire, and now you're going to have to rebuild after the fire, you have certain exposed certain expenses that reoccur interest on construction loans, architect fees, engineering fees.
 So builders risk is a great, great way to cover those additional soft costs.
-Victor, we build that coverage in automatically, which is very unusual in the marketplace.
+At Victor, we build that coverage in automatically, which is very unusual in the marketplace.
 And we're proud of that.
 That's just that's one.
 Debris removal.
 So you've had a fire now you're going to have to pay to remove the debris before you can start construction to repair it.
 Not all forms are the same.
 So that's the other word that I preached a lot of times to the agents and brokers is that don't assume all the forms are the same.
 They all have very different coverages very different supplements.
 I've heard people say, oh, yeah, my form has debris removal, but maybe it's $5,000 instead of $100,000.
 Big difference.
-So just read the forum, understand what you're selling.
+So just read the form, understand what you're selling.
 That's what I always tell the brokers.
 And if there's a confusion on any coverage, pick up the phone and call your underwriter.
 I'm a little old school, but I still like talking on the phone.
 So

 Paul Lucas 00:06:39